About Me

 Isn't endangering fellow creatures for momentary convenience, a form of violence?

 That mangled plastic bottle?
-Yeah, it's the same as you threw away when you were too lazy to fill your own reusable bottle.
+Yeah, it's the same as you threw away when you were too lazy to fill your own reusable one.

 That plastic bag?
 It's the one that you had mindlessly used while grocery shopping.
 You could have carried your own cloth bag.